Faija-Chowdhury/Python-Data-Analysis-Project/README.md

 I worked with several charts in this projects to better understand the data and extract insights.
 Here are charts the visualizations i created:
-# Sales by Fat content
+# Sales by Fat content chart:

 <img width="334" height="251" alt="image" src="https://github.com/user-attachments/assets/fe697c5a-d67f-495c-ac4a-8fff3b65617a" />